Home > Work in Canada > Permanent Residency > Express Entry: The Ultimate Guide > Express Entry: Step-by-Step Guide > 3. Taking your Language Test(s)

 IRCC-Approved Language Tests

-There two approved English tests and two for French:
+There are three approved English tests and two for French:

 Don’t ask for your language test results to be sent directly to IRCC.
 You will have to upload a scanned copy of your results with your complete application.